-This Court issues this General Order, as one in a series of General Orders, in response to the exponential spread of the Coronavirus Disease (COVID-19) in the Southern District of Ohio and elsewhere.
-There are more than one million confirmed cases of COVID-19 throughout the Country, thousands throughout the Southern District of Ohio generally, and hundreds in each seat of Court in the Southern District of Ohio: Columbus, Cincinnati, and Dayton.
-As a result of the outbreak, President Trump has invoked the National Emergencies Act, 50 U.S.C. § 1601 et seq., and has issued guidelines mandating social distancing.
+This Court issues this General Order, as one in a series of General Orders, in response to the ongoing spread of the Coronavirus Disease (COVID-19) in the Southern District of Ohio and elsewhere.
+There have been more than five million confirmed cases of COVID-19 throughout the Country, more than one-hundred thousand confirmed cases across Ohio, and thousands in each seat of Court in the Southern District of Ohio: Columbus, Cincinnati, and Dayton.
+On March 13, 2020, the President declared a National Emergency relating to COVID-19, which remains in place as of the date of this Order.